NateLevin1/wati/extension/README.md

 **Greatly improved code comprehension**: Much more accurate variable recognition, display global initial values, completion and hover information for block labels.

-Also adds more documentation and deprecate .wati support.
+Also adds more documentation and deprecates .wati support.

 ## 1.0.2